City of Fairfield offices will be closed for Labor Day on Monday, September 5

 How does it work?

 - The Budget Billing plan year is from March through February.
-A customer may sign up for the service at any time; however all budget bill accounts will have an "even up" process during the month of February.
+A customer may sign up for the service at any time; however all budget bill accounts will have an "even up" statement during the month of February.

 - If an account is removed from Budget Billing for failure to pay, Budget Billing will not be reinstated for a 12-month period.